Agrippina the Younger: Tacitus's account

-According to Tacitus, in 58, Nero became involved with the noble woman Poppaea Sabina.
-She taunted him for being a "mummy's boy."
+According to Tacitus, in AD 58, Nero became involved with the noble woman Poppaea Sabina.
+She taunted him for being a "mummy's boy".
 She also convinced him of the autonomy of any other emperor.
 With the reasoning that a divorce from Octavia and a marriage to Poppaea was not politically feasible with Agrippina alive, Nero decided to kill Agrippina.
-Yet, Nero did not marry Poppaea until 62, calling into question this motive.
-Additionally, Suetonius reveals that Poppaea's husband, Otho, was not sent away by Nero until after Agrippina's death in 59, making it highly unlikely that already married Poppaea would be pressing Nero.
+Yet, Nero did not marry Poppaea until AD 62, calling into question this motive.
+Additionally, Suetonius reveals that Poppaea's husband, Otho, was not sent away by Nero until after Agrippina's death in AD 59, making it highly unlikely that already married Poppaea would be pressing Nero.
 Some modern historians theorise that Nero's decision to kill Agrippina was prompted by her plot to replace him with either Gaius Rubellius Plautus (Nero's maternal second cousin) or Britannicus (Claudius' biological son).

-Tacitus claims that Nero considered poisoning or stabbing her, but felt these methods were too difficult and suspicious, so he settled on – after the advice of his former tutor Anicetus – building a self-sinking boat.
-Though aware of the plot, Agrippina embarked on this boat and was nearly crushed by a collapsing lead ceiling only to be saved by the side of a sofa breaking the ceiling's fall.
+Tacitus claims that Nero considered poisoning or stabbing her, but felt these methods were too difficult and suspicious, so he settled on – after the advice of his former tutor and freedman Anicetus – building a self-sinking boat.
+Though aware of the plot, Agrippina embarked on this boat and was nearly crushed by a collapsing lead ceiling only to be saved by the side of a couch breaking the ceiling's fall.
 Though the collapsing ceiling missed Agrippina, it crushed her attendant who was outside by the helm.

-The boat failed to sink from the lead ceiling, so the crew then sank the boat, but Agrippina swam to shore.
-Her friend, Acerronia Polla, was attacked by oarsmen while still in the water, and was either bludgeoned to death or drowned, since she was exclaiming that she was Agrippina, with the intention of being saved.
-She did not know, however, that this was an assassination attempt, not a mere accident.
+The boat failed to sink as a result of the collapse of the lead ceiling, so the crew then sank the boat, but Agrippina swam to shore.
+Her friend Acerronia Polla was attacked by oarsmen while still in the water, and was either bludgeoned to death or drowned, since she was exclaiming that she was Agrippina, in the hope of being saved.
 Agrippina was met at the shore by crowds of admirers.
-News of Agrippina's survival reached Nero so he sent three assassins to kill her.
+News of Agrippina's survival reached Nero so he asked Seneca and Burrus for the advice.
+After a moment of silence, they recommended Anicetus to carry out the act, since the Praetorians were loyal to the children of Germanicus.
+So Nero sent Anicetus, the trierach Herculeius, and the marine centurion Obaritus, as well as an "armed and menacing column" to kill her.

+After surrounding the villa, which scared away Agrippina's supporters, they eventually made their way to the bedroom.
+After the last slave girl departed her side, (whom she asked "Are you too deserting me?"), Agrippina was surrounded in her bed and struck in the head with a cudgel, before proffering her womb, crying out "Stab my belly!" and finally dying after experiencing many fatal wounds to that area.
+This narrative is clearly presented similarly to that of Julius Caesar, and her last act being to ensure violence upon her womb implies it was a symbolic act against her womb's only progeny: the man who had ordered her death.